makit/makit-serverless-security-examples/cognito-email-update/README.md

 But this will fail due to the fact the email already exists:
 `An error occurred (AliasExistsException) when calling the UpdateUserAttributes operation: An account with the given email already exists.`

-But do it again with a different capitalisation, such as GARY@fakeemail.com and Cognito will allow it, but send an email for verifification.
+But do it again with a different capitalisation, such as GARY@fakeemail.com and Cognito will allow it, but send an email for verification.
 If the user logs out and back in now then the database lookup will occur for bob@makit.net and pull back his personal data.

 ## Protection
 * If using the email address as a lookup then ensure its verified first (email_verified).
 Ideally block login, only allow them to progress once verified.